Chris Jericho: Various sporadic feuds (2014–2016)

-In January 2015, Jericho revealed that he signed an exclusive WWE contract, under which he would compete at 16 house shows only.
+In January 2015, Jericho said that he signed an exclusive WWE contract, under which he would compete at 16 house shows only.
 He later signed a similar contract once the former expired and competed at house shows throughout the rest of 2015.
-During this time he wrestled against the likes of Luke Harper, Kevin Owens and King Barrett in winning efforts.
 In May 2015, Jericho was one of the hosts of Tough Enoughs sixth season.
 Jericho also hosted two Live!
-With Chris Jericho specials on the WWE Network during 2015; his guests were John Cena and Stephanie McMahon.
-Jericho made his televised return at The Beast in the East, defeating Neville.
-At Night of Champions, Jericho was revealed as the mystery partner of Roman Reigns and Dean Ambrose, facing The Wyatt Family in a losing effort.
-On October 3, Jericho unsuccessfully challenged Kevin Owens for the WWE Intercontinental Championship at Live from Madison Square Garden.
-The match marked 20 years since Jericho's debut with ECW while also celebrating his 25th year as a professional wrestler in total.
+With Chris Jericho specials on the WWE Network during 2015.
+Jericho returned to television again The Beast in the East in July, defeating Neville.
+In September, Jericho lost to the Wyatt Family alongside Roman Reigns and Dean Ambrose, and lost a title match against Intercontinental Champion Kevin Owens at Live from Madison Square Garden.